QUIET-LAKE-23602, 2019,

 Developing The Sentiment Component

-The sentiment analysis component for this installation was a custom Touchdesigner component created using a lexicon created by the National Research Council Canada.
-A predetermined lexicon of 14,000 English words that are graded with sentiments values for fear, anger, anticipation, trust, surprise, positive, negative, sadness, disgust, and joy.
-Other solutions and lexicons were tested but were not practical to use, many solutions are business oriented and have limited calls to their server, are very expensive for paid tiers, and can not account for negated statements.
-The customized component works by tabulating the sentiment score of the individual words present in each statement but the approach also can not account for negated statements.
-The video below is a test of the comparison of the sentiment analysis component comparison.
-Since this project was completed in 2019, Natural language processing and sentiment analysis has improved significantly and the following tools are out of date.
+The sentiment analysis component for this installation was a custom TouchDesigner component created using a lexicon developed by the National Research Council Canada.
+The lexicon contains 14,000 English words, each graded with sentiment values for fear, anger, anticipation, trust, surprise, positive, negative, sadness, disgust, and joy.
+Other lexicons and solutions were tested but proved impractical: many are business-oriented, have limited server calls, are expensive for paid tiers, and cannot account for negated statements.

 hand, they those righteous